TomQunChao/logix/book/src/building-from-source.md

 When Helix finds multiple runtime directories it will search through them for files in the following order:

+1. The `--runtime-dir <dir>` command line argument.
+2. `$HELIX_RUNTIME`
+3. `runtime/` subdirectory of the workspace's `.helix` directory, but only when the workspace is [trusted](./workspace-trust.md).
+Tree-sitter grammars are native libraries, so a workspace-local runtime requires an explicit trust grant.
-1. `runtime/` sibling directory to `$CARGO_MANIFEST_DIR` directory (this is intended for developing and testing helix only).
+4. `runtime/` sibling directory to `$CARGO_MANIFEST_DIR` directory (this is intended for developing and testing helix only).
-2. `runtime/` subdirectory of OS-dependent helix user config directory.
-3. `$HELIX_RUNTIME`
+5. `runtime/` subdirectory of each config directory: the `--config-dir` argument first, then `$HELIX_CONFIG_DIR`, then the OS-dependent default (e.g. `~/.config/helix`).
-4. Distribution-specific fallback directory (set at compile time—not run time— with the `HELIX_DEFAULT_RUNTIME` environment variable)
+6. Distribution-specific fallback directory (set at compile time—not run time— with the `HELIX_DEFAULT_RUNTIME` environment variable)
-5. `runtime/` subdirectory of path to Helix executable.
+7. `runtime/` subdirectory of path to Helix executable.

 This order also sets the priority for selecting which file will be used if multiple runtime directories have files with the same name.